cosmosclassroom/cosmosintheclassroom/src/hphys/6_circ_grav/quiz_5.3_study_guide.md

   - Period/Frequency
 - Construct free-body diagrams of objects in UCM
 - Describe relationships between UCM variables (velocity, radius/distance, period, centripetal acceleration) describing *perfectly circular orbits*
-  - i.e. a satellite orbiting closer to a parent body would be expected to
+  - i.e. a satellite orbiting closer to a parent body would be expected to have a longer/shorter/same orbital period (if velocity was kept constant)